Product May Have Been Discontinued

 Next, this food contains selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Perfectly Natural Dog Food Review

-Judging by its ingredients alone, Perfectly Natural Dog appears to be an above-average dry dog food.
+Judging by its ingredients alone, Perfectly Natural Dog food appears to be an above-average dry product.